Formicarium Start

 Do I need to add sand and decorations?

-The nest works without them, but a layer of substrate sand and a few decorations in the arena give the colony grip, cover and a more natural foraging space.
+The nest works without them, but a layer of substrate sand and a few small decorations give the colony grip, cover and a more natural foraging space.

 How do I connect it to other nests or arenas?

-Use the ⌀8 mm port with a length of tubing to link Formicarium Start to a larger arena or a modular nest.
+Use the ⌀8 mm port with a length of tubing to link a larger arena or modular nest.
 The colony migrates across on its own once it needs the space.

 Complete Your Setup